PayphonePayphone

 Bearer Token (Credits Auth)

-If you would rather pay per request without an account at all, skip this page and use x402 — every credits-mode endpoint also works with x402 and a USDC-funded wallet.
+If you would rather pay per request without an account at all, skip Bearer and use x402 — most paid endpoints also accept on-chain USDC.

 When to use Bearer (vs x402)